pckushan/article-dispatcher/README.md

 ## Makefile commands
 Following commands make sure that the code base is clean and tested before the build and run.

+NOTE: below commands should be executed inside the service folder `article-dispatcher`

 - run linters
     ```shell